act-rules/act-rules.github.io/pages/examples/element-language.md

 ## Referenced Elements

 This `div` element has a most common language of English.
-The only [element with the same programmatic language][] is the `img` (because the `p` element has a `lang` attribute of its own), but the full accessible name of it is taken into account.
-Assistive Technologies usually ignore `lang` attributes on elements that are used to compute accessible name.
+The only [element inheriting its programmatic language][] from it is the `img` (because the `p` element has a `lang` attribute of its own), but the full accessible name of it is taken into account.
+Assistive Technologies usually ignore `lang` attributes on elements that are used to compute accessible names.

 ```html
 <div>